carlosmartell97/ISC_estructura_de_datos/2 parcial/3rd_Homework/Readme1.txt

+for the class Conversion...
+avrg nanoTime Recursive: 536
+avrg nanoTime Iterative: 793

+for the class Evaluation...
-avrg nanoTime Recursive: 349
+avrg nanoTime Recursive: 373
-avrg nanoTime Iterative: 419avrg nanoTime Recursive: 233 avrg nanoTime Iterative: 396
+avrg nanoTime Iterative: 956